xhubio/nanook-website/docs/tutorials/createEquivalenceClassTable.md

 be swapped.

 Now we should fill out the valid case.
 This would be test case 35.
-After this we can see that still 624 test cases are missing.
+After this, we can see that still 624 test cases are missing.
 This is because of the missing rows in 'userId'.
 There we have five different kinds of valid cases.
 One of them we have used for the error cases of 'password' and 'password2'.
 To complete the equivalence class table we have two possibilities: